cxcblock/doc/exchangeDockingGuide/exchangeDocking-en-1.0.md

 "hex"                                                    The deal hash in hex (if action= "send")

 ```
+Pay attention to the vin of the fee,

+The number of bytes is calculated as follows:

+10+vin * 180+vout * 34

+If vin contains issued assets

++10+( Number of types of assets issued )* 24

+If you include metadata (data)

++11+ metadata bytes

+Handling fee = number of bytes * 0.0000001

 2.Set the change address and specify the transaction fee through addrawchange